L-Yanc/DLGeoGuesser/src/dl_geoguesser/vision/clip_vibe/README.md

 There are two available methods for generating explanations:

 1.  **`attention`**: This is a fast method that visualises the gradient-weighted attention from the CLIP model.
-It's useful for a quick look at what the model might be focusing on, but it is less rigorous because the underlying attention weights were not trained for the classification task.
-2.  **`integrated_gradients`**: This is a more rigorous, but slower, method that computes pixel-level attributions.
+2.  **`integrated_gradients`**: This is a slower method that computes pixel-level attributions.
 It provides a more faithful explanation of which pixels caused the prediction.
-This method works correctly even if the CLIP backbone is frozen.

 ### Command